nikitalita/gdsdecomp/README.md

---include=<GLOB>                         Include files matching the glob pattern (can be repeated) --exclude=<GLOB>                         Exclude files matching the glob pattern (can be repeated) --ignore-checksum-errors                 Ignore MD5 checksum errors when extracting/recovering
+--include=<GLOB>                         Include files matching the glob pattern (can be repeated) --exclude=<GLOB>                         Exclude files matching the glob pattern (can be repeated) --ignore-checksum-errors                 Ignore MD5 checksum errors when extracting/recovering --csharp-assembly=<PATH>                 Optional path to the C# assembly for C# projects; auto-detected from PCK path if not specified

 Decompile/Compile Options:
 --bytecode=<COMMIT_OR_VERSION>           Either the commit hash of the bytecode revision (e.g. 'f3f05dc'), or the version of the engine (e.g. '4.3.0')